-The Right to Cool Off in 2013 (Cooling Off Laws in Victoria)
+The Right to Cool Off (Cooling Off Laws in Victoria)

 This right to change one’s mind is popularly known as the “cooling off” right or the right to “cool off”.
 It should be noted that this rule is not without qualification.
 Here are the conditions which would allow a purchaser to cool off in Victoria (as per section 31 of the Sale of Land Act 1962)